 * Each of these two categories can include products made from stainless steel, ceramic or plastic.

-It also includes an attractive built in tile border flange (or tile edge trim) that borders your wall tile and eliminates the need to install any tile edge trim profile around the niche’s perimeter.
+It also includes a built in tile border flange (or tile edge trim) that borders your wall tile and eliminates the need to install any tile edge trim profile around the niche’s perimeter.

-There is one other finished stainless steel shower niche available from Easy Drain which also incorporates a mounting and membrane bonding flange into its design.
+There is one other finished, stainless steel, premade shower niche available from Easy Drain which also incorporates a mounting and membrane bonding flange into its design.
 A very solid product as well but a little more expensive and a little more complicated to install.

 The particular model shown has a mounting and tiling flange so it can be bonded to the waterproofing membrane.
 The mounting flange has no mounting holes so it must be fixed in place by glue or thin set mortar..